pypy/pypy/pypy/doc/discussion/rawrefcount.rst

 Let P = list of links created with rawrefcount.create_link_pypy() and O = list of links created with rawrefcount.create_link_pyobj().
-The PyPy objects in the list O are all W_CPyExtPlaceHolderObject: all the data is in the PyObjects, and all references (if any) are regular CPython-like reference counts.
+The PyPy objects in the list O are all W_CPyExtPlaceHolderObject: all the data is in the PyObjects, and all outsite references (if any) are in C, as "PyObject *" fields.

 So, during the collection we do this about P links: